anp-scp/commit_crawler/readme.md

 ## Commit Crawler

-Code for the paper `On the Prevalence and Usage of Commit Signing on GitHub` [Accepted at International Conference on Evaluation and Assessment in Software Engineering (EASE), 2025]
+Code for the paper [On the Prevalence and Usage of Commit Signing on GitHub: A Longitudinal and Cross-Domain Study](https://arxiv.org/abs/2504.19215) [Accepted at International Conference on Evaluation and Assessment in Software Engineering (EASE), 2025]

 ## Install Requirements